B1TC0R3/sbd_laboratory/md/SBD_Labor_1.md

 ## Aufgabe 2

 - `Host` -> This is the websites host.
-In this case `localhost` as the application is hosted locally.
+In this case `localhost` is displayed, as the application is hosted locally.
 - `User-Agent` -> Contains some basic information about the program that is being used to interact with the website.
 This may help with displaying the website correctly.
 - `Accept` -> This is the media type that the browser will accept in the response.
 - `Accept-Language` -> This is the language/s that the browser will accept in the response.